-(f) The Commissioner may delegate the actual conduct and administration of the business of the producer and no charges for services so rendered shall be made against the funds or assets of the producer business except by leave of the Court.
+(f) The Commissioner may delegate the actual conduct and administration of the business of the licensee and no charges for services so rendered shall be made against the funds or assets of the licensee business except by leave of the Court.

 (g) Except as expressly herein provided, receivership or conservatorship shall be subject to the applicable laws of this State and to the order of any court of competent jurisdiction.